Close this Alert

 Huntington Hall Suite 202 | 1200 W. Montgomery Rd. | Tuskegee, AL | Phone: 334-727-8784 | Fax: 334-724-3714 | Email: mparmer@tuskegee.edu

-The School of Education offers accredited undergraduate programs that lead to the bachelor of arts degree and to professional teacher certification in Elementary Education, English Language Arts, General Science Education, Mathematics Education, and Physical Education.
+The School of Education offers accredited undergraduate programs, Classification B, that lead to the bachelor of arts degree and to professional teacher certification in Elementary Education, English Language Arts, General Science Education, Mathematics Education, and Physical Education.
 The Selected Improvement Commission of the Council for the Accreditation of Educator Preparation (CAEP) at its October 21-25, 2016 meeting continued the NCATE accreditation of the School of Education at Tuskegee University.

 Table 1: Impact on P-12 Student Learning |